GoogleCloudPlatform/deploystack-google-lb-and-armor/README.md

 _This architecture uses click-to-deploy so you can spin up infrastructure in minutes using terraform!_

 DDoS attacks are a type of cyber attack that can overwhelm a website or server with traffic, making it unavailable to users.
-These attacks can be costly and disruptive, and they can negatively impact your business.**Cloud Armor** is a product that protects your applications against a wide range of attacks, including **SQL injection**, **cross-site scripting (XXS)** and **Denial of Service.**
+These attacks can incur significant costs and disruptions, severely affecting your business.**Cloud Armor** is a robust solution that shields your applications from an extensive array of attacks, including **SQL injection**, **cross-site scripting (XXS)** and **Denial of Service.**

 **Cloud load balancing** is a service that distributes incoming network or application traffic across multiple servers.
 This can help to improve the performance, reliability, and availability of your applications. **When you combine Cloud Armor and Load Balancing**, you can create a **powerfu**l and **scalable security solution **for your applications.** Cloud Armor** can **protect your applications** from a wide range of attacks, while **Load Balancing** can ensure your apps are **always available**.